madtank/nova-act-mcp/README.md

 ```
 1. Start a session on amazon.com
 2. Execute "search for wireless earbuds"
-3. Extract "Get prices and ratings of the top 5 results"
-4. Execute "go back to search results"
+3. Execute "go back to search results"
-5. Execute "filter by brands: Sony, Bose"
+4. Execute "filter by brands: Sony, Bose"
-6. Extract "Compare prices of Sony vs Bose earbuds"
+5. Execute "Compare prices of Sony vs Bose earbuds"
-7. Start a new session on bestbuy.com
+6. Start a new session on bestbuy.com
-8. Execute "search for the same Sony model found on Amazon"
+7. Execute "search for the same Sony model found on Amazon"
-9. Extract "Get the price and availability"
-10. Execute "find price match policy"
+8. Execute "find price match policy"
 ```

 ### Research and Data Collection